 - Flavorful cherry tomato varieties Husky Cherry Red, Sun Sugar, Black Cherry, and Super Sweet 100 make terrific snacks.
 The Roma Grape (also called Juliet) tomato is a bit larger and has lots of uses.

-- For rich, balanced flavor try Bonnie Original, Big Beef, Red Beefsteak heirloom, Better Boy, the heat-loving Creole tomato, and any All America Winner.
+- For rich, balanced flavor try Bonnie Original, Big Beef, Red Beefsteak heirloom, Better Boy, flavor favorite Cherokee Purple, and any All America Winner.

-- Full-size tomatoes with sweet or low-acid characteristics include Lemon Boy, Mr. Stripey heirloom, Bush Goliath, and Black Krim heirloom tomato.
+- Full-size tomatoes with sweet or low-acid characteristics include Lemon Boy, Mr. Stripey heirloom, Bush Goliath, and Black Prince heirloom tomato.